Can you get your tubes untied with Medicaid? How do you get your private insurance plan to pay for tubal ligation reversal surgery?

 Also, private companies such as Aetna, Cigna, and BCBS issue plans that fit under these tradename umbrellas.
 For example, CareSource is a nonprofit that began as a managed health care plan serving Medicaid members in Ohio.
 Today, it provides programs serving other populations as well.

-Get Private Insurance To Pay for Tubal Reversal
+How to Get Private Insurance To Pay for Tubal Reversal?

-How do you get your health insurance plan to pay for tubal ligation reversal surgery?
-Follow the same logic as for Medicaid plans (see below) – specify the medically necessary phases of the procedure (upfront testing, PTLS or Dysmenorrhea, post-operative complications).
+How do you get your private health insurance plan to pay for tubal ligation reversal surgery?
+Follow the same logic as for Medicaid plans (see above) – specify the medically necessary phases of the procedure (upfront testing, PTLS or Dysmenorrhea, or post-operative complications).

 Blue Cross Blue Shield